-Interestingly, the 13C spin diffusion coefficient in PBA was estimated to be by two orders of magnitude smaller than that in diamond, despite the 13C enrichment in the former sample.
-This is ascribed to the presence of the 1H spins that slows down the flip-flop process between the 13C spins in PBA, and to the dense packing of the carbon atoms in the diamond crystal.
-From the DNP point of view, 13C spin diffusion is desirable to be as fast as possible.
-One way to make it is to continuously apply the DNP point of view, 13C spin diffusion is desirable to be as fast as possible.
+Interestingly, the 13C spin-diffusion coefficient in PBA was estimated to be 2 orders of magnitude smaller than that in diamond, despite the 13C enrichment in the former sample.
+This is ascribed to the presence of the 1H spins that slow down the flip-flop process between the 13C spins in

+PBA and to the dense packing of the carbon atoms in the diamond crystal.
+From the DNP point of view, 13C spin diffusion should be as fast as possible.
 One way to make it is to continuously apply 1H decoupling throughout the buildup experiment (Negoro et al., 2010).
 This strategy, however, is not practical because of the complexity of the hardware that realizes simultaneous application of radiofrequency and microwave irradiation and of the serious heating of the circuit.
 Deuteration of the sample can be an alternative way to make 13C spin diffusion faster in PBA.